Whitetail-CR/Hospital-MS/README.md

 ## 🏥 Hospital Management System
 **HospitalMS** is an administration system for hospitals and medical centers developed by ITCR students.
 This repository holds all of HospitalMS's open source projects that lived in their own separate Github repos: frontend and server.
 Built with Angular, NestJS, PostgreSQL and MongoDB.</break>
-We are working to offer a system that makes usability simple, it is specifically designed for the TEC clinic requirements but can be scalable to any Hospital. **HospitalMS wants patient care to be the only thing you need to worry about!**
+We are working to offer a system that makes usability simple, it is specifically designed for the TEC clinic requirements but can be scalable to any Hospital. **Hospital Management System wants patient care to be the only thing you need to worry about!**

 You can find much more about how to use this project in our [documentation section](https://github.com/estalvgs1999/CE3104-Fun-Skills/tree/master/docs)